 - Deeper empathy

 - Reduced conflict and better anger management skills

-More specifically, family therapy can improve the family relationships through:
+More specifically, family therapy can improve family relationships by:

 - Creating honesty between family members

-- Reducing sources of tension and stress within the family
+- Reducing sources of tension within the family

 - Helping family members forgive each other